Make a healthy treat at home! These homemade strawberry watermelon fruit slushies are better than any slush you will get at the convenience store!

 Homemade Fresh Fruit Slushies

-Go ahead and let the kiddos think they are getting a treat, you and I will know that they are getting a healthy and delicious drink whenever you make these Strawberry Watermelon Fruit Slushies.
+Go ahead and let the kiddos think they are getting a treat.
+You and I will know that they are getting a healthy and delicious drink whenever you make these Strawberry Watermelon Fruit Slushies.

 Strawberry Watermelon Fruit Slushies